CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 }
 ```

-Since the size of the array is two times as the original one, the new index can be determined by `old position + oldCap`:
+Since the size of the array is two times as the original one, the new index can be decided by `old position + oldCap`:

 ![](/assets/images/0910/2-3.png)

 In JDK 1.7, the index for every node will be recalculated after expansion.
 JDK 1.8 made some optimizations to increase the efficiency.

 ### Method get()
-After all the analysis above, the implementation of `get()` can be easy to understand, so I will not introduce it, and only give the source code:
+After all the analysis above, the implementation of `get()` can be easy to understand, so I will not introduce it.
+Here's the source code:

 ```java
 public V get(Object key) {